 5. Selenium Deficiency

 Selenium (Se) is another one of those under-recognized micronutrients.
 Selenium is a trace mineral that contributes to reproductive health, thyroid health, and helps reduce DNA damage due to its antioxidant nature in certain forms.
-Nuts, seeds, beans, and some vegetables are rich in selenium, but you can also take this essential micronutrient in supplement form when your diet falls short.
+Nuts, seeds, beans, and some vegetables are rich in selenium, but you can also take this essential micronutrients in supplement form when your diet falls short.
 Few people think about it, but everybody should make sure they are getting enough selenium.

 Why you need selenium